 The coronavirus (COVID-19) crisis has dramatically reshaped educational delivery in 2020 and institutions are understandably keen to resume on-campus education.

-recent survey of 92 UK institutions found that 97% of those surveyed will provide in-person teaching at the start of the academic year, and 90% have communicated their current plans to prospective and current students.
+A recent survey of 92 UK institutions found that 97% of those surveyed will provide in-person teaching at the start of the academic year, and 90% have communicated their current plans to prospective and current students.

-However, as institutions begin to reopen in the upcoming academic year, there are a number of factors that must be considered
+However, as institutions begin to reopen in the upcoming academic year, there are a number of factors that must be considered.

 The first thing to consider is what this reopening will look like, and what operational and strategic changes institutions will have to implement to ensure they limit the risks of the coronavirus.

-In our latest coronavirus report, How Universities can Support and Protect Prospective and Current Students in the Upcoming Academic Year, we explore the various reopening strategies and tactics that institutions are proposing
+In our latest coronavirus report, How Universities can Support and Protect Prospective and Current Students in the Upcoming Academic Year, we explore the various reopening strategies and tactics that institutions are proposing.

 This ranges from staggered class times to phased cohorts, temperature checks, protective bubbles, zoning policies, social distancing markers, and a variety of other measures.